 - Salt, pepper, garlic powder, dried thyme

-Melt butter in a skillet over medium.
-Add zucchini, cook 3-4 minutes.
-Add spinach, cook until wilted.
-Pour in broth and cream.
-Whisk in coconut flour.
-Simmer until thick, 3-4 minutes.
-Stir in chicken and cheddar.
-Pour over the pre-baked cauliflower crust.
-Either serve as-is or broil for 3-4 minutes to set the top.
+Melt the butter in a skillet over medium heat.
+Add the zucchini and cook for 3-4 minutes, then the spinach, just until it wilts down.
+Pour in the broth and cream, then whisk in the coconut flour.
+Let it simmer until thick, another 3-4 minutes.
+Stir the chicken and cheddar in last.
+Pour the whole thing over your pre-baked cauliflower crust, then either serve it right away or broil it for 3-4 minutes if you want the top set.

 For another keto-friendly skillet idea, this shrimp and broccoli stir-fry fits the same dietary profile.